ozyurtf/cpu-scheduler/README.md

 We have mentioned about the processes as well as the inter-process communication.
 One thing to note is that in processes, there might be multiple smaller units of execution and we call these units **threads**.
 In a process, if there are multiple threads, these threads work together and share the same address space and other resources.
 Therefore, there should be some kind of communication between them as well.

-And the three key points that need attention and that we emphasized in inter-process communications are valid in here as well:
+And the three key points that need to be emphasized and that we mentioned in inter-process communications are valid in here as well:

 1) The way these threads pass information to each others.
 2) Ensuring that two threads don't interfere with each other.